guasek/CarND-Advanced-Lane-Lines-Detection/README.md

 ###Pipeline (video)

-####1.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Result of a video pipeline is saved in ./project_video_output.mp4 file.

 ![alt text][video1]

 ---

-###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 The most challenging part of the project was finding working image masking techniques, so I could find the lines in different lighting conditions and road colors.
 I've been converting videos to different color spaces to check whether I could detect more image features so they can be used in binarization.
 I've tried hsv, hsl, and YCbCr combined with application of sobel operator.